jbearden0/amp-java/README.md

 Java implementation of AMP (Asynchronous Messaging Protocol) that includes some twisted python features like reactors and deferreds.
 More on AMP can be found at "http://amp-protocol.net/".
+I mostly added encryption (SSL) support.
 A good place to start to get an overview of the project are the example clients and servers in the examples directory.

 Supported Data Types:
  * AMP Integer  = java.lang.Integer or int